 |dc.description.abstract||Global proven and speculative natural gas reserves are enormous.
 Unfortunately, much of these reserves is economically stranded and as a result, can not be profitably utilized using traditional methods.
 In another development, crude oil refiners are facing increasing pressures to produce clean fuels.

 Environmentalists are asking for such clean fuels that will force refiners to make

+outrageously high refinery-modification investments.
 Fischer- Tropsch Gas-to-Liquids (F-T GTL) technology may offer a sustainable

 solution to these challenges.
 On one hand, F-T GTL promises to economically

 scenario settings.
 In the study I present a ranking of the competing options in the landscape in descending order of viability, based on the relative sizes of their NPVs as

 estimated for each baseline scenario.
 Finally, I interpret the rankings.
 Based on the outcome of this research, the answer to the question of whether the current interest in F-T GTL will be sustained or not is an emphatic 'yes'.||